 Who We’re Looking For

-We’re recruiting four to six individuals to serve on two local committees.
-One would assess applications from the Cloverdale area and the other would be responsible for the rest of South Surrey, including White Rock.
+We recruit four to six individuals each year to serve on two local committees.
+One assesses applications from the Cloverdale area and the other is responsible for the rest of South Surrey, including White Rock.

-Ideally, we’re looking for a diverse group of people representing a variety of backgrounds, skills, and life experience.
-Members will be oriented to their role and responsibilities in a training session hosted by the Vancouver Foundation; and will be mentored and supported by the NSG Program Coordinator appointed through Alexandra Neighbourhood House.
+Ideally, we look for a diverse group of people representing a variety of backgrounds, skills, and life experience.
+Members are oriented to their role and responsibilities in a training session hosted by the Vancouver Foundation; and are mentored and supported by the NSG Program Coordinator appointed through Alexandra Neighbourhood House.

 Interested in Finding Out More?

 If you’d like to find out more about the NSG program and the role and responsibilities of the Neighbourhood Grants Committees, please contact Neil Fernyhough, Community Programmer at Alexandra Neighbourhood House at firstname.lastname@example.org, or call 604-535-0015 ext 236.

 If you are interested in applying to be a member of one of the two local committees please reply providing your name and contact information, which of the two local committees you’re interested in (Cloverdale or South Surrey/White Rock), and a brief résumé highlighting your background, skills, experience, and relevant professional affiliations